pkuczynski/jest-date/README.md

 The `jest-date` library provides a set of custom jest matchers that you can use to extend jest.
 These will make your tests more declarative, clear to read and to maintain.
+Next to that, it will give you valueable information as to why your test are failing.

 ## Table of Contents